ericluo04/Bots-Project/README.md

 python master_polarity.py
 ```
 5. Run the Naive Bayes jupyter notebook file to compare the CNN's accuracy to that of a multinomial Naive Bayes model.
 Run the last cell to add in the Naive Bayes predicted probabilities to the master file.
-6. Run the Master Exploration jupyter notebook file to visualize basic statistics from the master file.
+6. Run the Master Exploration jupyter notebook file to gather a basic understanding of your master file.
 #### Summary Statistics:
 Convolutional Neural Network:
 - Test Set Accuracy:  84.67%